 IV.
 Existing regulations

 8. A variety of the regional regulations and directives applicable to various M- and N-category vehicles as well as Regulations, such as Regulation No. 85.
 However, there are very few which apply explicitly to electrified vehicles.
-At this time both the EVE and WLTP IWG agree that a procedure for determining powertrain performance specifically for electrified vehicles should be incorporated as an amendment to gtr No. 15.
+At this time both the EVE and WLTP IWG agree that a procedure for determining powertrain performance specifically for electrified vehicles should be incorporated as an amendment to UN GTR No. 15.
+After further considerations in its June 2018 session, GRPE agreed to request a modification of this authorization to develop provisions on the determination of electrified vehicle power are included in a new dedicated UN GTR.

 V. Timeline